nicklockwood/SwiftFormat/README.md

 *Q. What versions of Swift are supported?*

 > A. The framework requires Swift 3, but it can format programs written in Swift 2.x or 3.x.
+Swift 2.x is no longer actively supported however, and newer rules may not work correctly with Swift 2.x.

 *Q. I don't like how SwiftFormat formatted my code*